 Receiving advice creates a predicament, requiring both courage and humility.
 Advice, especially when unsolicited, suggests lack.
 The mere mention we may suffer insufficiency stokes the embers of shame and burns in our chests; “How dare they suggest I’m weak and stupid!”
 Our defensiveness interferes with opportunities to widen our vision.
 Openness requires letting go of our ego's grasp on "infinite knowledge," and listening with intent to understand.

 We find comfort in believing we possess "infinite knowledge."
 These beliefs are exposes during ordinary conversations.
 We cut off a coworker’s retort, emphasizing we know before they complete their thought; our feeling spike when contradicted; we ferociously defend a failed plan.
 With a little exploration, we see the remnants of insecurity thinly covered with defensiveness of infallibility.
-We try to display the immenseness of our knowledge; but in so doing, we show shakiness in our confidence.
+We try to display our immense knowledge; but in so doing, we show shakiness in our confidence.

 "With a little exploration, we see the remnants of insecurity thinly covered with defensiveness of infallibility."

 The belief goes: “If I know everything than I can survive.”
 By listening and evaluating advice, the openness to error implies lack and vulnerability.
 Our brains are magnificent.
 We know a lot; but there is boundless knowledge left to gain in the vast eternities of the universe.
 There will always be more to learn.
 We don’t even know what we do not know.
 We have limitations because the breadth of individual experience is limited—and always will be.

 Learning from experience is essential.
 We absorb life.
 Moments impact our souls.
 Experience isn’t a simple flow of knowledge from the world into our minds, but something consumed by our entire being.
 Life can hurt, damage and destroy.
 Experience leaves deep marks in the neural connections of our brains.
 When experience cuts deep, it creates vastly new interpretations of life, igniting unneeded fear, anger and guilt that live inside tainting perceptions with emotions from the past.
 Advice from someone less invested, often less tainted, giving a different perspective we may be missing.